dani2s/ShadowCaster/docs/source/installation.rst

 For using the phylogenetic component, some programs are required and should be in the PATH:
    -   `BLAST <tp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.26/>`_ 2.2.26
    -   `OrthoMcl pipeline <https://github.com/apetkau/orthomcl-pipeline>`_
    -   Package emboss.
-For linux (ubuntu) this is installed through:
+For Linux (Ubuntu) this is installed through:
 ::

     apt-get install emboss